emstoudenmire/scnumerics/src/index.md

 - Configuration Interaction, also known as exact diagonalization - full and selected (CI)
   - basic idea of solving Schrodinger equation in a discrete basis
+  - power method, and its modifications - what is the basic mathematical/physical principle
   - care with signs, fermions, bosons, spins and second quantization
   - container - how are the wavefunctions stored in practice
-  - power method, and its modifications - what is the basic mathematical/physical principle that allows
-  - other useful things - hashing/Lin tables
+  - other useful practical concepts - hashing/Lin tables
   - correlation functions
   - state of the art, and what is the next frontier